 This game with my daughter took maybe 15 minutes and that was enough to fill her cup and mine.
 I made the conscious decision when I was with her that I was going to be present in the moment.
 I was going to engage 100% in play with my daughter and not think about anything else.
 Once I got into that space, I experienced love, joy and adoration for my daughter.

 One thing that children can teach us, if we are open to learning from our children, is about being in the present moment.
 Don’t let this opportunity slip you by.
-Whenever you spend time with your kids, make the conscious decision to be totally present and see what happens.
+When you spend time with your kids, make the conscious decision to be totally present and see what happens.
 You will feel like a kid again.
 Why?
-Because part of being a kid, from what I remember, is living in the moment.
+Because part of being a kid, from what I remember, is living in the moment and going with the flow.
 Even if it is for ten minutes.
 That may be all your child needs and enough time for you to have a break from your work or your own activities, and you will also be building a meaningful relationship with your child.
-These are the experiences they will treasure and so will you as you think back in the future.
+These are the experiences and connections they will treasure and so will you as you think back in the future.

 Please comment and share your experiences.